Redefining how we co-exist

 Looking ahead, we’re also committed to the highest level of health and safety in our workplaces to protect employees as facilities reopen.
 Our Real Estate and Facilities (REFS) experts are methodically reopening sites while piloting new ways of working that adhere to relevant safety guidelines.
 For instance, these enhanced procedures cover what to do if an employee or someone they know tests positive for COVID-19 after being in the office, the cleaning protocols for the office and guidance on social distancing and moving things on shared desks in the safest way possible.

-To ensure employee and community safety in anticipation of returning to on-premises work, we also developed a COVID-19 Self Certification microapp in Citrix Workspace to offer a global solution for Citrites in regions deemed safe enough to return to offices.
-The app provides a daily reminder to assess their health and other risk factors to make sure they don’t put their colleagues at risk.
+To ensure employee and community safety in anticipation of returning to on-premise work, we also developed a COVID-19 Self Certification microapp in Citrix Workspace to offer a global solution for Citrites in regions deemed safe enough to return to offices.
+The app provides our workforce with a daily reminder to assess their health and other risk factors to make sure they don’t put their colleagues at risk.

 payment to each employee regardless of their position—to set up work-from-home or off-premises spaces